Being a digital nomad, living and working from anywhere, is many people’s dream. How can you create a digital nomad lifestyle for yourself?

-Where to find clients as a freelancer
+Where to find clients as a digital nomad freelancer

 You can start finding clients simply by asking your friends and family, posting on Facebook or other social media that you use regularly that you are looking for clients, and finally, by searching these job boards that offer work for freelancers:

-Choose a destination wisely
+Choose your digital nomad destination wisely

 Ideally, as a clever digital nomad, you want to travel to a place where the cost of living is cheaper than where you currently live.